imanazari70/leetcode/Question2.md

+### Author's note

+I chose this question because it challenged the interviewee, based on purely JavaScript information and also the art of problem solving from https://bigfrontend.dev.

 ### Problem Description

 [Memoization](https://whatthefuck.is/memoization) is a common technique to boost performance.
 If you use React, you definitely have used `React.memo` before.